Transforming

 toxic stress, trauma, complex trauma

-The reality is that there are many circumstances, family dysfunctions, social problems and systemic issues that can result in Toxic Stress, Trauma and Complex Trauma– many more than people realize.
+There are many circumstances, family dysfunctions, social problems and systemic issues that can result in toxic stress, trauma and complex trauma- many more than people realize.

-Transform through and to the other side of Toxic Stress, Trauma or Complex Trauma with recognition, resources and counselling support.
+It’s possible, even probable to transform through and to the other side with recognition, resources, and counselling support.

 Reasons to Choose Recovery